Ken Skupski: 2012

 At the Australian Open in January, Skupski partnered Xavier Malisse where they lost in the first round in straight sets.
 This was Skupski's fifth first round exit in a row without taking a single set.
-In mid June, Skupski for the second time got to the final of Aegon International partnering Jamie Delgado, but lost to fellow Brits Colin Fleming and Ross Hutchins 4–6, 3–6.
+In mid June, Skupski reached the final of Aegon International partnering Jamie Delgado, but lost to fellow Brits Colin Fleming and Ross Hutchins 4–6, 3–6.
 This was his first final in over a year.
-At Wimbledon, Skupski finally broke his grand slam curse by making it into the second round for the first time in two years after winning a grilling five setter in the first round.
-But unfortunately for Skupski and new doubles partner Jamie Delgado they faced the heavy task of the Bryan brothers.
-They were unable to defeat them and they lost in straight sets 6–7^{(2–7)}, 0–6, 2–6.
-He also competed in the mixed doubles event partnering Melanie South.
-They made it into the third round but were defeated by third seeds Nenad Zimonjić and Katarina Srebotnik in three tough sets 4–6, 7–6^{(7–5)}, 7–9.
-A month after Wimbledon, Skupski and Delgado got into their second final of the season at the Farmers Classic.
+At Wimbledon, Skupski reached the second round for the first time in two years after winning a grilling five setter in the first round.
+But Skupski and new doubles partner Jamie Delgado were unable to defeat the Bryan brothers and they lost in straight sets 6–7^{(2–7)}, 0–6, 2–6.

+Skupski also competed in the mixed doubles event partnering Melanie South.
+They reached the third round but were defeated by third seeds Nenad Zimonjić and Katarina Srebotnik in three tough sets 4–6, 7–6^{(7–5)}, 7–9.
+A month after Wimbledon, Skupski and Delgado reached their second final of the season at the Farmers Classic.
 They lost in three sets to Belgium duo Ruben Bemelmans and Xavier Malisse 6–7^{(5–7)}, 6–4, [10–7].
 At the US Open Skupski, with full-time partner Jamie Delgado made it to the third round before losing to Spanish sixth seeds Marcel Granollers and Marc López in straight sets 2–6, 4–6.
 In the second round they defeated the defending champions Jürgen Melzer and Philipp Petzschner in straight sets.